Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/_index.md

 ## Install {{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/axwayvariablesComponentVersion  >}}

-Perform a {{< TransferCFT/axwayvariablesComponentShortName  >}} installation, as described in the OS-specific installation section.
+Perform a {{< TransferCFT/axwayvariablesComponentShortName  >}} installation, as described in the OS- specific installation section.

 ## Load the environment